SystemsApproach/private5g/cloud.rst

   this slice.

-The rate-related parameters are initialized using a selected `template`, as described below.
+The rate-related parameters are initialized using a selected `template`, as described below, but these values may be changed at runtime.
 Also note that this example illustrates how modeling can be used to enforce invariants, in this case, that the `Site` of the `UPF` and `Device-Group` must match the `Site` of the `Slice`.
 That is, the physical devices that connect to a slice and the UPF that implements the core segment of the slice must be constrained to a single physical location.

 At one end of a Slice is a `Device-Group`, which identifies a set of devices that are allowed to use the Slice to connect to various